LeonardoSSB/LeonardoSSB/README.md

  <h1>Olá, eu sou o Leonardo! 💞️</h1>

 - 👀 I’m interested in ...
 Become a front-end developer
 - 🌱 I’m currently learning ...
-HTML5, CSS3 and Javascript
+Javacript and React
 - 💞️ I’m looking to collaborate on ...
 Contribute to the community

 <!---